themkat/emacs-gba-debug/README.md

 ## Assumptions
 This extension assumes one thing: that you can build using make, and that the command produces an elf-file and gba-file in the same directory.
-It should also add debug symbols to the elf-file, which is done with the `-g` in the gcc-compiler (and similar for g++ and probably the assembler).
+It should also add debug symbols to the elf-file, which is done with the `-g` flag in the gcc-compiler (and similar for g++ and probably the assembler).

 **NOTE:** Experimental support for other build systems and structures are in place, and described below for Rust.